WangcsShuai/kevinzakka.github.io/_posts/2016-09-14-batch_normalization.markdown

 ---

 Up to now, things are relatively simple and we've already done 2/3 of the work.
-We can't compute the gradient w.r.t $$x_i$$ just yet though.
+We can't compute the gradient with respect to $$x_i$$ just yet though.

 #### Cell 3